KBNLresearch/europeananp-ner/README.md

 big model in memory may slow down processing speed.
 Overall there is a strong correlation in model size and performance.

-The Stanford NER package offers a lot of settings that can infuence the binary model generation process.
+The Stanford NER package offers a lot of settings that can influence the binary model generation process.
 These settings can be configured using `austen.prop`, For more information on the Stanford settings see [Stanford NER FAQ](http://nlp.stanford.edu/software/crf-faq.shtml).